The olive (Olea europaea) is an evergreen small tree or shrub indigenous to the Mediterranean Basin from the Middle East to Portugal.

 Although it is one of the oldest and most widespread plants on Earth, it is hard to pinpoint its origin as a cultivated plant accurately.
 It is considered to have first been planted in ancient times by indigenous Middle Eastern people.
-Probably indigenous to Syria, between 4000 and 1400 BC, it spread to Egypt, Crete, and Attica and thence to the rest of the Mediterranean basin with the help of the Greeks, Phoenicians, and Carthaginians, where its cultivation was favored by particularly suitable climate and soils.
+It was probably indigenous to Syria, between 4000 and 1400 BC.
+It spread to Egypt, Crete, and Attica and thence to the rest of the Mediterranean basin with the help of the Greeks, Phoenicians, and Carthaginians, where its cultivation was favored by particularly suitable climate and soils.

 Diffusion of the olive tree in the Mediterranean Basin

 As a native to the dry subtropical Mediterranean region, it acclimates very well to extreme environmental and agricultural conditions, often living for centuries.

 Currently, in the Mediterranean region, many olive trees have survived, whose age significantly exceeds 1000 years.
 These oldest olive trees were over forest wildfires, natural catastrophes and the development of human civilization.
 Most of them still produce olives.

 2. Olive Tree of Vouves (Greece): 3,000-5,000 years old

 3. Olivastro di Luras (Italy): 4,000 years old